01 of 17

 02 of 17

-An excellent, reasonably priced choice that's perfect if you want to be near nature and away from the hubbub of the Plaza, the Bobcat Inn (442 Old Las Vegas Hwy., 505-988-9239) is about a 20-minute drive south of the city center along the Old Las Vegas Highway, which parallels I-25 (making it easy to reach from the interstate, and a great base if you're exploring the region to the east, perhaps to the funky town of Las Vegas, New Mexico).
-Although it's about 8 miles south of the Plaza and many of Santa Fe's restaurants, and it's also close to one of the favorite places in the region for innovative food and cocktails, Harry's Roadhouse, which also has something of a gay scene.
-You won't go hungry out in these parts.
+An excellent, reasonably priced choice that's perfect if you want to be near nature and away from the hubbub of the Plaza, the Bobcat Inn is about a 20-minute drive south of the city center along the Old Las Vegas Highway, which parallels I-25 (making it easy to reach from the interstate, and a great base if you're exploring the region to the east, perhaps to the funky town of Las Vegas, New Mexico).
+Although it's about 8 miles south of the Plaza and many of Santa Fe's restaurants, it's also close to one of the favorite places in the region for innovative food and cocktails, Harry's Roadhouse, which also has something of a gay scene.

 03 of 17